Block Encoding of Sparse Matrices via Coherent Permutation: Complete Circuit

 \section{Complete Circuit}

 In this section, we present the complete circuit for block encoding of sparse matrices, including the optimized index mapping oracle (see \cref{sec:Optimized_Index_Mapping_Oracle}).
-For clarity, the procedure can be summarized as follows: \begin{enumerate} \item Given a sparse matrix, construct the data vector \cref{eq:A_data}, where each data item corresponds to a unique diagonal element (for a fixed diagonal offset). \item Obtain the state preparation oracle for the PREP and UNPREP operators \cref{eq:PREP,eq:UNPREP} (see \cref{sec:State_prep_oracle}). \item Tabulate the required shift, delete, and insert operations for each data item. \item Identify common operators using the optimized index mapping oracle \cref{sec:Optimized_Index_Mapping_Oracle}. \item Check for control states in $S_2$, and generate $S_3$ if necessary \cref{sec:Mapping}. \item Determine the coherent permutation gates for amplitude reordering, if required \cref{sec:Permutation}. \item Apply all operations within a single circuit to obtain the scaled matrix block encoded as in \cref{eq:U_A_Block_Encode}, and multiply by the subnormalization factor $\alpha$ to recover the original matrix. \end{enumerate}
+For clarity, the procedure can be summarized as follows: \begin{enumerate} \item Given a sparse matrix, construct the data and sign vector \cref{eq:v_data,eq:v_sign}. \item Obtain the state preparation oracle for the PREP and UNPREP operators \cref{eq:PREP,eq:UNPREP} (see \cref{sec:State_prep_oracle}). \item Tabulate the required shift, delete, and insert operations for each data element. \item Identify common operators to apply the optimized index mapping oracle \cref{sec:Optimized_Index_Mapping_Oracle}. \item Check for control states in $S_2$, and generate $S_3$ if necessary \cref{sec:Mapping}. \item Determine the coherent permutation gates for amplitude reordering, (if required) \cref{sec:Permutation}. \item Apply all operations within a single circuit to obtain the scaled matrix block encoded as in \cref{eq:U_A_Block_Encode}, and multiply by the subnormalization factor $\alpha$ to recover the original matrix. \end{enumerate}

 An overview of the circuit architecture for block encoding is shown in \cref{fig:6a_Complete_circuit}.
 In this design, the amplitudes are permuted back after every combined operation, ensuring that the order of amplitudes remains consistent throughout the circuit.
 Let amplitude-permuting operator $\text{A\_PERMUTE}$ consists of $n$ MCX gates.
 Then,